JAMJU/Cogsci2020-Perceptimatic-English/README.md

 We use the kaldi toolkit to extract MFCCs and apply the same VTLN than in [1] (the vtln-mfccs can be provided on demand, contact juliette.millet@cri-paris.org), then we  extract the posteriorgrams from the English model from [1] we follow the instructions of https://github.com/geomphon/CogSci-2019-Unsupervised-speech-and-human-perception

+## Notes on the distances used
+For all the representations presented here, we use the cosine distance to compute delta values, except for the DPGMM, for which we use kl (symmetrised Kullblack Leibler divergence)

 [1] Millet, J., Jurov, N., & Dunbar, E. (2019, July).
 Comparing unsupervised speech learning directly to human performance in speech perception.
 [2] Fer, R., Matějka, P., Grézl, F., Plchot, O., Veselý, K., & Černocký, J. H. (2017).
 Multilingually trained bottleneck features in spoken language recognition.
 Computer Speech & Language, 46, 252-267.
+[3] Millet, J., & Dunbar, E. (2020).
+The Perceptimatic English Benchmark for Speech Perception Models. arXiv preprint arXiv:2005.03418.
+(Accepted to Cogsci Conference 2020)